karmi/retire/README.markdown

 In order of importance:

-* Basic wrapper class for _hits_ in results, so we could write `results.first.document.title` instead of using the raw Hash
 * Getting document [by ID](http://www.elasticsearch.org/guide/reference/api/get.html)
 * Seamless _ActiveModel_ compatibility for easy usage in _Rails_ applications (this also means nearly full _ActiveRecord_ compatibility)
 * Allowing to set custom non-ActiveModel wrapper class (your own)